Two PhD student positions in Information Studies

 Qualifications required: Applicants must have a Master’s degree in Information Studies, Library and Information Science, Archival Science, Museum and Cultural Heritage Studies or a corresponding degree in a nearby field.

 For regulations, see Uppsala University’s guidelines for doctoral studies http://regler.uu.se/Rules_and_regulations_in_English/.

 - verified copy of the degree certificate for a relevant master’s degree (or equivalent) and a diploma supplement, and a transcript of records (if applicable)

-- a chapter of Master's Thesis (alternatively the entire thesis), or a paper or a publication in English (if applicable) and other relevant documentation the applicant chooses to present as a support for his/her application.
+- copies of written material (e.g. Master’s thesis) and other relevant documentation the applicant chooses to present as a support for his/her application.

 Placement: Department of ALM

 Type of employment: Full time , Temporary position longer than 6 months

 Pay: Fixed salary